 - Advanced materials

-- Microorganisms and toxins
+- Pathogens and toxins

 - Sensors and lasers and related technology

-- Navigation and avionics Equipment and technology
+- Navigation and avionics equipment and technology

 - Vessels of war and special naval equipment, tanks and military vehicles and military aircraft